articlesmli/IUPAC_ML_model_TDP1/README.md

 # A note:

-Please, for "Targeting neurodegeneration: three machine learning methods for G9a inhibitors discovery using PubChem and scikit-learn", available at the Computer-Aided Molecular Design  journal please, go to https://github.com/articlesmli/G9a_Inhibitors_efficacy/tree/main
+Please, for "Targeting neurodegeneration: three machine learning methods for G9a inhibitors discovery using PubChem and scikit-learn", available at the Computer-Aided Molecular Design  journal, please, go to https://github.com/articlesmli/G9a_Inhibitors_efficacy/tree/main

 # -----------------